 The game development industry stretches across the entire world and is composed of a diverse set of developers, varying in disciplines, identities, and backgrounds.
 Even with such diversity, there are standards that all game developers, studios, and companies within our industry should uphold.

 The IGDA is sharing our own standards and definitions for the game development industry.
 We aim to lead the industry to greater heights to be a fulfilling and sustainable industry for all with these standards.
 Violation reports of these standards will be tracked by the IGDA and provided upon request on a per company basis to IGDA members and press.
-If you would like to make a report, please contact us.
+If you would like to make a report, please fill out this form and a member of our team will be in touch with you within 7 business days.

 Know that we are working tirelessly to support all game developers and will be updating and adding to these standards as we continue to move forward.
 If you have any feedback, additional standard requests, or would like to help translate these standards into additional languages, please contact us.